sowmaster/sowmaster.github.io/_pages/publications.md

 - ### [A primal-dual approach to bilevel optimization with multiple inner minima](https://arxiv.org/abs/2203.01123)
 > **Daouda Sow**, Kaiyi Ji, Ziwei Guan, Yingbin Liang.
-“A primal-dual approach to bilevel optimization with multiple inner minima”, AISTATS 2022.
+“A primal-dual approach to bilevel optimization with multiple inner minima”, submitted for publication, 2022.

 - ### [A Sequential Guiding Network With Attention for Image Captioning](https://arxiv.org/abs/1811.00228)